How to Translate Goals & Priorities into Year Planning

 As we close month 1 of the year(!), I’m excited to round out our new year series with translating your long-term plan and goals, into year planning.

-This is such a key thing that may seem obvious to some; but in reality, it’s where most falter.
-The majority of people who have big ideas take little action.
-Year planning is the connective tissue between having a goal and realizing it.
+And over time, I’ve learned: the majority of people who have big ideas take little action.
+Year planning is the connective tissue between having a goal and reaching it.

 How Does Year Planning Relate to Strategy?